saemideluxe/semicongine/README.md

 The engine currently features the following:

 - No dependencies outside of this repo (except zip/unzip on Linux).
-All dependencies are included.
+All dependencies are included (`libs` for library dependencies, `tools` for binaries/scripts, `semicongine/thirdparty` for code dependencies)
 - Low-level, Vulkan-base rendering system
-- All vertex/uniform/descriptors/shader-formats, shaders can and must be defined "freely".
+- All vertex/uniform/descriptors/shader-formats can and must be defined "freely".
 The only restriction that we currently have, is that vertex data is non-interleaved.
 - A ton of compiletime checks to ensure the defined mesh-data and shaders are compatible for rendering
 - Simple audio mixer, should suffice for most things
 - Simple input-system, no controller support at this time
-- Resource packaging of images, audio and 3D files
+- Resource packaging of images, audio and 3D files as either folders, zip files or embedded in the executable
 - Simple font and text rendering
 - A few additional utils like a simple storage API, a few algorithms for collision detection, noise generation and texture packing, and a simple